-Changes in and structure of investment financing (excl. debt) in M€
+Changes in and structure of investment financing excluding debt in M€

-In addition to implementing the Emergency Plans and despite the health situation, the Région Occitanie continued its huge efforts in terms of investment to provide the region with the infrastructure and equipment necessary for its development thereby helping to sustain activity and employment.
-From a financial perspective, the increase in investment combined with a circumstantial fall in own resources led to significant use of borrowings, although this remained relatively minor in proportion.
+In addition to implementing the emergency/recovery Plans and despite the health situation, the Région continued its huge efforts in terms of investment to provide the region with the infrastructure and equipment necessary for its development thereby helping to sustain activity and employment (in particular in the public works and building sector).
+From a financial perspective, the increase in investment combined with a circumstantial fall in own resources led to a greater use of borrowings, although this remained relatively minor in proportion.